hiyata/hiyata.github.io/_projects/covid-prediction.md

         <li>XGBoost Regressor</li>
     </ol>
     <p>
-        All models are trained on COVID-19 case data from the WHO dataset, which is updated weekly.
+        All models are trained on COVID-19 case data from the WHO dataset, which is updated daily.
 Our prediction pipeline follows these steps:
     </p>
     <ol>
-        <li>Weekly data collection from the WHO COVID-19 dataset</li>
+        <li>Daily data collection from the WHO COVID-19 dataset</li>
-        <li>Data preprocessing and cleaning, including log transformation and scaling</li>
+        <li>Data preprocessing and cleaning</li>
         <li>Feature creation with a sequence length of 90 days</li>
         <li>Model training with the latest data</li>
-        <li>7-week forecast generation for all models</li>
+        <li>14-day hindcast generation for all models</li>
         <li>Comparison of predictions with actual reported cases</li>
         <li>Calculation of Mean Absolute Percentage Error (MAPE) for each model</li>
     </ol>